-This attribute reports the stringified job identifier assigned by the DRM system.
-This method is expected to be used as fast alternative to the fetching of a complete JobInfo instance.
+This attribute reports the job identifier assigned by the DRM system in text form.
+This method is expected to be used as a fast alternative to the fetching of a complete JobInfo instance.

 This attribute reports the name of the JobSession that was used to create the job.
 If the session name cannot be determined, for example since the job was created outside of a DRMAA session, the attribute SHOULD be UNSET.